fable-compiler/fable-powerpack/docs/posts/fetch.md

     }
 ```

-Fable Powerpack already implement some general helpers for you like:
+Fable PowerPack already implements some general helpers for you:

-- postRecord: Sends a HTTP post with the record serialized as JSON.
+- postRecord: Sends a HTTP POST with the record serialized as JSON.
-- tryPostRecord: Sends a HTTP post with the record serialized as JSON.
-And encapsulate it into a `Result` case.
+- tryPostRecord: Sends a HTTP POST with the record serialized as JSON and encapsulates it in a `Result` case.
-- putRecord: Sends a HTTP put with the record serialized as JSON.
+- putRecord: Sends a HTTP PUT with the record serialized as JSON.
 - etc.